8ctopus/git-hook/README.md

 # gitea-deploy

-A simple php script to automatically git pull the latest changes on your server.
+A simple php script for Gitea users to automatically git deploy to the server.

 # howto